LegendaryLuke007/Scripts/README.md

 - IP_BackgroundCheck.ps1
   - Security focused script for finding background info on a IP address while Threat Hunting
 - Windows11Migration.ps1
   - Working on using a script to do Windows 11 Migrations faster at scale.
+- SimpleNPS.ps1
+  - A simple Port Scanning script.
+Good to work in parallel with IP_BackgroundCheck for threat hunting